Iker-Project/L-H/README.md

 - "Patient": a user who wants to access and record their personal health information..
 - "Doctor": a user who is providing help to their patients and have acess to their patient's information.

+# User personas

+Who is the user?
+What's their name and where are they from?
+What is their age and access/sophistication with technology?
+Do they mainly use a phone, computer, etc?
+How often might they access your site?
+What is their motivation for using the app?
+What are potential pain points for this user?

 # User Stories

 - "As a patient, I want to create a profile to register all my personal health information, so I will never forget it."